Textbooks in Israel: Other assessments

-Arabic textbooks
+Assessments of Arabic textbooks

 According to a 2011 report by the Arab Cultural Association, Arabic textbooks provided to third grade to ninth grade students in Israeli schools contained at least 16,255 mistakes.
 The report was based on a study and examination of textbooks in all subjects by a committee, headed by Dr. Elias Atallah.
 Association director Dr. Rawda Atallah said the findings were not surprising, since they were similar to the findings of a previous study published in November 2009, which reported that more than 4,000 mistakes in language and syntax were found in textbooks for second grade students in Arab schools.
 Researchers also spoke about the way in which Arab students' cultural and national identities are covered.
 For example, while textbooks state that Jews and non-Jews live in the Galilee, the word "Arab" is never mentioned.
 Dr. George Mansour, who examined the history textbooks, reported that they ignored the presence of the Arab-Palestinian people in Israel and stressed the Promised Land of the Jewish people: "There is a process of de-Palestinization, instilling of the Zionist narrative and minimizing of Arab culture," reported Dr. Mansour.

-Teaching the Arab-Israeli conflict
+Teaching the Arab–Israeli conflict

 In general, the Israeli occupation of Palestinian territories is hardly mentioned by Israeli textbooks or by high school matriculation examinations, according to a study by Professor Avner Ben-Amos of Tel Aviv University.
 The lives and perspectives of Palestinians are rarely mentioned, an approach he terms “interpretive denial.”
 In most Israeli textbooks, “the Jewish control and the Palestinians’ inferior status appear as a natural, self-evident situation that one doesn’t have to think about."